Is Monkeypox Vaccination Effective?

 The primary preventative method for monkeypox involves increasing public awareness of the risk factors and informing individuals about the steps they may take to lessen virus exposure.

-A monkeypox vaccine should be administered four days after exposure to the viral infection.
+One should isolate themselves if they experience monkeypox symptoms, such as a rash, swollen lymph nodes, body pains, fever, etc. A monkeypox vaccine should be administered four days after exposure to the viral infection.
 If taken between 4 and 14 days after exposure, it may not prevent the infection but may lessen the disease's symptoms.

 Stay calm and take precautions to keep away the monkeypox viral disease.